yamanetoshi/SDCardSender/README.md

 SDCardSender
 ============

-This is ACRA plugin for saving crush report to SDCard.
+This is ACRA plugin for saving crash report to SDCard.
-- crush report is printed /sdcard/bug.txt
+- crash report is printed /sdcard/bug.txt

 ## installation
 - clone this repository
-- import this repository your Eclipse project
+- import this repository as your new Eclipse project
 - copy bin/sdcardsender.jar to your Android project's libs folder

 ## Usage